Balbader/GitHub-Jobs-App/README.md

-# WARNING
+# WARNING DEPRECATED

-The Github jobs Api has been shut down since May 2021.abs
+The Github jobs Api has been shut down since May 2021.abs<br>
+This project is deprecated.